intel/QAT_Engine/docs/qat_common.md

-# OpenSSL Provider Support
+# QAT Provider Interface

-Intel&reg; QAT OpenSSL\* Engine supports both the legacy Engine interface and the OpenSSL 3.x Provider interface (`qatprovider`) in production environments.
-The Provider interface is the recommended integration point for OpenSSL 3.x applications and offers the same QAT acceleration capabilities as the Engine interface.
-Provider support can be enabled using the configure flag `--enable-qat_provider`; the default, if not specified, is the Engine interface.
+Intel® QAT OpenSSL Engine uses the OpenSSL 3.x Provider interface (`qatprovider`), which is the recommended integration point for OpenSSL 3.x applications and provides the same QAT acceleration capabilities as the legacy Engine interface.
+Legacy Engine support can be enabled using the `--enable-qat_engine` configure flag.
+As the Engine interface has been removed in OpenSSL 4.0, only qatprovider is supported with OpenSSL 4.0 and later.

 Example commands to test using qatprovider:
 > **Note:** If `qatprovider.so` is not installed in the default OpenSSL\* modules
 > directory (`<openssl-install>/lib64/ossl-modules/`), add
 > `-provider-path /path/to/ossl-modules` before `-provider qatprovider` in all